-Some keywords are born and come into vogue as a reflection of the times.
-Sometime in the 2000s, I remember the “well-being” era.
-The phrase “green light” came into vogue in the context of social changes that made it more comfortable to discuss gender and sexuality issues in the public sphere.
-In the era of tightening livelihoods, we saw the rise of “Hell-Joseon” and the rise of new words for new kinds of lifestyles, such as “YOLO”, which is a word for a new kind of lifestyle that cannot withstand “Hell-Joseon”.
-In the era of cryptocurrencies and corona-induced liquidity parties, words like “FIRE people” and “Financial Freedom” were thrown around.
+Some keywords are born and catch on as reflections of their times.
+Looking back on the 2000s, I remember the age of “well-being.”
+The phrase “green light” gained popularity in the context of social changes that made it easier to discuss gender and sexuality more openly in public.
+As life grew harsher, we saw the emergence of the term “Hell Joseon,” and after that became unbearable, words like “YOLO,” names for new kinds of lifestyles, began to spread as well.
+In the age of cryptocurrency and pandemic-driven liquidity parties, words like “FIRE” and “financial freedom” were on everyone’s lips too.

 Cut off friends, cut off girlfriends, cut off parents